-"These awards recognise the work and achievements of those leading the way across the sector,” says Sport NZ Group Chief Executive Raelene Castle.
+"We’re excited to recognise the mahi and achievements of those leading the way across the sector and positively impacting the wellbeing of New Zealanders,” says Sport NZ Group Chief Executive Raelene Castle.

-The winners will be announced at an awards ceremony on 31 October at Te Pae Convention Centre in Christchurch, with 15 finalists shortlisted across five main category awards: Commercial Partnership, Community Impact, Leadership in Diversity and Inclusion and the Jim Maniapoto Memorial Taonga for Excellence in Impacting Māori Participation as Māori.
+The winners will be announced at an awards ceremony at the Cordis Hotel in Auckland on Monday, 24 July with 18 finalists shortlisted across five main category awards: Commercial Partnership, Leadership in Diversity and Inclusion, Community Impact – Local/community and Regional/national and the Jim Maniapoto Memorial Taonga for Excellence in Impacting Māori Participation as Māori.

 The judging panel were highly impressed by the calibre of entries this year.

 “There was a very high standard of entries again this year, which made selecting the finalists even more difficult for the judges.
 Thank you to all the organisations who put forward nominations,” says Raelene Castle.